-what was a man, who for 40 years of his life, upto the point of receiving revelation, stayed away from the poets of Arabia.
-Yet the words that were revealed to him and were passed to the people around were finer, more tremendous and more rhythmical than any one had heard before.
+Mohammad was a man who for 40 years of his life to the point of receiving revelation, stayed away from the poets of Arabia.
+Yet the words that were revealed to him and were passed to the people around were finer, more tremendous and more rhythmical than anyone had heard before.

-To those who doubted the source of the Qur'an, a challenge was set out by Allah, to produce a single chapter like the chapters of the Qur'an with their beauty, eloquence, splendour, judicious legislation, factual information, accurate prophecy, and other perfect attributes.
+To those who doubted the source of the Qur'an, a challenge was set out by Allah, to produce a single chapter like the chapters of the Qur'an with their beauty, eloquence, splendor, wise legislation, true information, true prophecy, and other perfect attributes.
 No one has ever been able to meet this challenge, then or today.
 Neither will anybody be able to meet it in the future.